5 Cruelest & Most Heinous World War II Nazi Experiments | Narrated by Top5s

 One of these diseases, and one they paid special attention to was tuberculosis.
 For this, their basic centre for experimentation was the Neuengamme concentration camp.
 The experiments consisted of injecting the tuberculosis bacteria directly into the patient.
 These inoculations had the objective of finding the right volume ratios of tuberculosis necessary to develop an efficient vaccine.
 Needless to say, the same syringe was used plenty of times, just to make sure that the infection was strong enough.
 Around two hundred people died due to these experiments, and no vaccine was ever found.

 Dr Joseph Mengele is perhaps one of the most infamous characters in World War Two (and perhaps in world history).
 What characterised this man was his obsession with twins.
 He constantly asked himself the same question about how nature could reproduce exactly the same genes.
 For this reason, he experimented with around a thousand pair of twins.
 The experiments were as cruel as the human mind can conceive: they consisted in transplanting arms, eyes, legs (besides other limbs and organs) from one twin to another.

 Sometimes, he even took two different bodies and sewed them together to see if he could create a single body.
-He also employed special substances in the prisoner´s pupils to see if he could change their colour, which usually led the subjects to go through extreme pain, and ending up blind.
+He also injected special substances in the prisoner´s pupils to see if he could change their colour, which usually led the subjects to go through extreme pain, and ending up blind.
 This was all done with the intention of trying to reproduce the Aryan race, as much as possible, in a strict scientific way.
 Only two hundred, from the original thousand pairs of twins, actually survived these horrid experiments.
 However, once Mengele felt that they were of no use anymore, he ordered them to be executed with a chloroform injection directly to their hearts.

 1 Heinrich Himmler Secret Female Artificial Insemination Project